 What is the track surface like to ride?

-The track has a clay base which means that in dry conditions it is hard and relatively easy riding, but when it has rained it is extremely slippery and difficult to ride.
+The track has a clay base.
+This makes for relatively easy riding when the weather is dry but it can be slippery and difficult to ride in the rain.
 We will not rent bikes out if we believe the condition of the track will affect the quality of your ride.
 While some sections of the track are easy to ride, other sections have tree roots, bluffs and rocky areas that make riding more challenging.

 Is the track open all year?